Bivariate $P$-polynomial association schemes: Examples of bivariate -polynomial association schemes

-The set of isotropic $d$-subspaces also has a combinatorial design interpretation as the $d$th fiber of the uniform poset consisting of all the isotropic subspaces \cite{ter90poset}.
+The spherical functions associated to the lattice of isotropic $d$-subpaces and thus the eigenvalues $p_{ij}(mn)$ of the scheme were computed in \cite{Stan}.
+This set of subspaces also has a combinatorial design interpretation as the $d$th fiber of the uniform poset consisting of all the isotropic subspaces \cite{ter90poset}.
 One naturally recovers the dual polar schemes for $d = N$, but the $P$- and $Q$-polynomial properties are lost in general for $d \neq N$.
-Our claim is that the bivariate $P$-polynomial property holds for all $d \in \{1,2,\dots N\}$.
+Our claim is that the bivariate $P$-polynomial property holds for all $d \in \{1,2,\dots \lfloor N/2\rfloor\}$.

 While computing all the coefficients $p_{ij,k\ell}^{mn}$ of these schemes remains an open problem, general observations can be made regarding vanishing intersection parameters.
 For any two isotropic $d$-subspaces $V$ and $V'$ in relation $R_{01}$ or $R_{10}$, one has $\text{dim}(V \cap V') = d-1$ and thus